front-end-intermediate/session-1/readme.md

 ![Image of layout](other/images/vscode.png)

 ## The Command Line

-In order to create websites you need to have a minimal set of terminal commands at your disposal.
+In this class you are goig to need to have a minimal set of terminal commands at your disposal.

 Note: Windows users normally use Powershell (run as Administrator) but can try the Git Bash terminal that is installed along with Git when things go wrong.
 Some of the commands below may be different on Windows or have alternatives.

+Start the terminal app (Mac OS) or PowerShell (Windows).

 ```sh
 $ cd  // change directory